The Ultimate List of Fun West Michigan Campgrounds

 If you’re looking for variety in your campground, the Covert/South Haven KOA offers a camping experience that will fit just about any guest.
 They have tent sites nestled in the trees, RV sites that accommodate the biggest of rigs, deluxe patio sites that include a propane BBQ gas grill, and rustic or deluxe cabins to let you experience true glamping.
 The kids won’t be bored while you’re there, with a jumping pillow, rock wall climbing, trampoline basketball, gagaball, a heated pool, crafts, games, and more.
 If you want someone else to do the cooking, order a pizza from their snack shop, and they’ll deliver it right to your campsite!
 Located within 15 minutes of six Lake Michigan beaches, antiquing, quaint downtown shopping, and an abundant variety of wineries and craft breweries, you are sure to have an enjoyable stay with plenty to do.

 True to its name, there’s a good chance you’ll run into a turkey or two during your stay at Cornwell’s Turkeyville in Marshall!
-Camp Turkeyville is just a short walking path away from everything that Turkeyville has to offer: a restaurant (serving turkey, of course!), ice cream parlour, gift shop, dinner theatre (get discounted tickets with your RV site), and a full schedule of special events.
+Camp Turkeyville is just a short walking path away from everything that Turkeyville has to offer: a restaurant (serving turkey, of course!), ice cream parlor, gift shop, dinner theatre (get discounted tickets with your RV site), and a full schedule of special events.
 The kids can splash in the sparkling pool at the campground, or try their hand at the fishing pond.
-Camp Turkeyville RV Resort is full hook up only and is pet friendly.
+Camp Turkeyville RV Resort is full hook-up only, and is pet-friendly.

 Located just a short walk from the beach of Lake Michigan, the sites at Covert Park Beach & Campground range from walk-in primitive sites to cabins for the less adventurous campers.
 You’ll want to set up camp and then hit the trail to catch a sunset over the lake before returning to your site for an evening campfire.
 Open from mid-May through October, Covert Park Beach & Campground offers a combined 62 developed and primitive sites, each with a picnic table and fire pit.
 Guests can purchase a day pass to access the quarter mile of beach on the shore of Lake Michigan, and kayak and paddle board rentals are available to take out on the water.